May Harrison: Formative years

-Born in India in 1890, May Harrison was a daughter of Colonel John Harrison, an amateur flautist who was the principal at St. Thomas College of Sappers and Miners.
+Born in India in 1890, May Harrison was a daughter of Colonel John Harrison, an amateur flautist who was the principal at St. Thomas College of Sappers and Miners.Fountain, Katrina.
+Her mother Annie Harrison had studied singing at the Royal College of Music with Sir George Henschel and Gustave Garcia, but gave up hopes of a career after her marriage..
 Her sister, Beatrice, was born in 1892 in Roorkee, Uttarakhand, "in a picturesque valley of the Himalayas", where her father worked, according to David Candlin.
-Their mother, a singer, had studied with Henschel and Garcia at London's Royal College of Music.

 That same year, the family returned to England, where May Harrison's father was given command of The Royal Engineers Band at Chatham.
 May Harrison began her violin studies in 1892 when she was just two years old.
 Sisters Monica and Margaret were born, respectively, at Redcliffe Square, London in 1897 and Chatham in 1899.
 From 1901 to 1920, May Harrison and her sisters grew up at Cornwall Gardens (with the exception of a brief interruption in 1908).